Station & Family History

 Present Family History

 The pastoral lease of Willow Springs was taken up by grandfather, Steve Reynolds and his 3 sons at the height of the wool boom in the 1950s and for 30 years successfully supported a large family business.

 In 1985 Carmel & Brendan joined Brendan's parents in a partnership to obtain Willow Springs and took the first step in diversifying into the tourist industry, by developing the Shearer's Quarters as an alternative accommodation facility in the Flinders Ranges.

-Willow Springs Pastoral is today operated by Christopher (Carmel and Brendan's son), who also works (with his partner Bridie) on a sheep station 170km North of Willow Springs - they have three daughters.
+Willow Springs Pastoral is today operated by Christopher (Carmel and Brendan's son), who also works (with his partner Bridie) a sheep station 170km North of Willow Springs - they have three daughters.
 Skytrek Willow Springs Tourism is now operated by Michelle (Carmel and Brendan's youngest daughter), alongside Brendan and Carmel and with partner Khael and their daughter Aubrey.
 Carmel and Brendan's eldest daughter, Anne-Marie, is married with three children, second married daughter, Naomi, has two children.